-The shoulder muscle is one of my favorite areas to train.
 The shoulder has several muscles that attach to the scapula, humerus, and clavicle.
-The largest shoulder muscle is the deltoid, which consists of the anterior, middle, and posterior fibers, giving the shoulder that nice rounded-look.
-There are other muscles — the supraspinatus, infraspinatus, teres minor, and subscapularis — that form the rotator cuff and are vital in the dynamics of the shoulder movement.
+The largest shoulder muscle is the deltoid, which consists of the anterior, middle, and posterior fibers, giving the shoulder that nice rounded look.
+There are other muscles — the supraspinatus, infraspinatus, teres minor, and subscapularis — that form the rotator cuff and are vital in the dynamics of shoulder movement.

-One of the shoulder areas that, sometimes, gets neglected is the rear delts -- the back of the shoulder.
-This is problematic since all the areas of the deltoid (anterior, middle, and posterior or rear) need to be exercised in order to allow for shoulder mobility, stability, and to prevent injury.
+- The rear deltoids: are located in the posterior part of the shoulders.
+This is a shoulder area that, sometimes, gets neglected.
+This is problematic since all the areas of the deltoid (anterior, lateral, and posterior or rear) need to be exercised in order to prevent injury and allow for shoulder mobility and stability

 Benefits of Face Pulls

 The face pull is a very effective rear delt exercise and has many advantages:

 - Shoulder Stability & Mobility: Face pulls work your upper posterior chain muscles which help keep your shoulder joint stable and mobile.